-Description: The Garmin Fenix 3 GPS watch is an incredibly versatile and feature-rich ABC watch.
+The Garmin Fenix 3 GPS Watch is an incredibly versatile and feature-rich ABC watch.
 It’s an amalgam of the features that make ABC watches the favorite of outdoorsmen as well as numerous fitness and connectivity features that make it an ideal choice for the modern outdoor backpacker and athlete.

 It allows for several additional features if used with a heart rate monitor such as the Recovery Advisor.
 The watch also allows you to effectively track running, swimming and skiing data such as speed, the number of strokes and pace.
 The internet connectivity also allows you to check on notifications such as emails and texts from your watch.

 The USB charging option replaces the need to replace batteries often.
 In training/GPS mode, the battery lasts 20 hours in UltraTrac mode and 6 weeks while in watch mode.
-The variety of styles and colors allows you to find a Garmin Fenix 2 that suits your style.
+The variety of styles and colors allows you to find a watch that suits your style.

-Description: The PRW-3000-1ACR Protrek is another fine example of Casio’s watch-making expertise.
+The Casio PRW-3000-1ACR Protrek Watch is another fine example of Casio’s watch-making expertise.
 This line of watches is a successor to the Casio Pathfinder series.
 This ABC timepiece packs Casio’s Triple Sensor Version 3 engine.

 This bit of innovation has allowed them to improve the efficiency of the watch in terms of employing a much smaller direction sensor as well as a large decrease in power consumption.
 The PRW 3000 Protek boasts a 7-month battery life, all without recharging.
 This is pretty impressive as it is a solar-powered watch.

-The PRW-3000 also doesn’t feel like a hockey puck on your wrist.
+Another great advantage here is that this doesn’t feel like a hockey puck on your wrist.
 It’s noticeably smaller than its other siblings in the Protrek line as well as other ABC watches.
 That may or not be a put-off depending on preference.
-The light weight is definitely a plus for anyone who takes it on a climb or long bike ride.
+The lightweight is definitely a plus for anyone who takes it for a climb or long bike ride.

 Garmin Tactix GPS Navigator

-Description: The Garmin Tactix is among the spiritual successors to their Fenix line.
+The Garmin Tactix GPS Navigator is among the spiritual successors to their Fenix line.
 Software that Tactix runs is 95% identical to that of Fenix.
 The Tactix (as the name suggests) was built for those more inclined with the tactical and military fields.

-The inverted display highlighted white text and numbers over a black background (is interestingly night-vision friendly) as well as the non-reflective surfaces and curved glass surfaces are intended to lessen chances of the watch reflecting light at an ill-opportune time.
+The inverted display highlighted white text and numbers over a black background is interestingly night-vision friendly.
+The non-reflective surfaces and curved glass surfaces are intended to lessen chances of the watch reflecting light at an ill-opportune time.